h3ll0clar1c3/h3ll0clar1c3.github.io/_posts/2020-06-11-SLAE_Assignment_1.md

 ```

-A separate terminal demonstrating a successful bind connection and shell on the local host via port 4444:
+A separate terminal demonstrating a successful bind connection and shell on the local host (via port 4444):

 ```bash
 osboxes@osboxes:~$ netstat -antp | grep 4444